 OSHA Violations & Fines – What You Need to Know

-OSHA’s recent decision to increase their fines and penalties for workplace safety violations was formally announced on June 30, 2016.
+OSHA’s recent decision to increase their fines and penalties for workplace safety violations meant that another increase for violations and fines was coming soon.
 U.S. Secretary of Labor Thomas Perez offered many reasons for the higher fines, but the main rationale was adjusting the penalties to “keep pace with the cost of living…and to level the playing field between responsible employers who should not have to compete with those who don’t follow the law.”

 As a result, the new OSHA penalty structure increased fines, just like they’ve done in some previous years.
 Keep in mind, the cost for OSHA violations and fines hadn’t been increased since 1990.

 - For serious violations, the fine is now $12,934 (up from last year by a few hundred dollars).

 - Willful or repeated violations are now $129,336 (up about $5,000 from 2016).

 Avoid OSHA Citations and Fines with Forklift Training from CertifyMe